 As described above, time element functions at the facility level are derived from component distribution information and the individual component and subcomponent downtime functions.
+Figure 150 shows the time element functions for select industrial facilities in the United States for the straight-line wind sub-peril.

-A partial correlation between components is used to assess modeled BI losses to industrial facilities.
-The analysis implicitly incorporates the numerous connections between components, lifelines, and product chains.
+Figure 150.
+Time element functions for straight-line wind damage to industrial facilities components, lifelines, and product chains.
 The high degree of site-specific connectivity and the complexity of the product chains that exist at most plants make the estimation of downtime for industrial facilities a challenge.
 It is a many-faceted calculation involving numerous operations, including evaluations of onsite process interactions, bottlenecks and redundancies, offsite interdependencies, and revenue generators.
 Downtime estimation is accomplished by building a "network model" that constructs a simulation of the many interconnections between components, processes, lifelines, and product chains.
 It accounts for components to be idle even if undamaged or already fixed if other components or lifelines remain down.